jexxa-projects/Jexxa/README.md

 ### Configure your Jexxa application

-By default, a JexxaMain instance looks for the following properties file.
+By default, a Jexxa application looks for the following properties file.
 For more information please refer to the [reference guide](https://jexxa-projects.github.io/Jexxa/jexxa_reference.html#_application_configuration).

 ```maven